kervinck/floyd/README.md

 `floyd' is a chess engine study by Marcel van Kervinck.

-FLoyd is not a stand-alone chess program.
+Floyd is not a stand-alone chess program.
 It can be loaded as an engine in chess GUIs such as Winboard, Arena, XBoard, Shredder and others.

 In addition to the UCI interface, a Python interface is